matus-chochlik/oglplu2/README.rst

 ::

- sudo apt-get install cmake g++ libglew-dev libglfw-dev
+ sudo apt-get install python cmake clang-3.6 libglew-dev libglfw-dev

 For other configurations using SDL, wxWidgets, GLUT, etc. you need to install the appropriate packages (the names vary wildly between distrubutions or even